10 Powerful Tips to Lose Weight After 50

 The first three tips create the foundation for everything else.
 Diets always say do this and don’t do that without taking into account what you are doing.

 You probably don’t need to change everything.
-From experience working with women, most women have the general right idea.
+From experience working with women, most women have the general right idea and just need a boost.
+While you may need to eat fewer calories, it’s also possible you need to adjust your food intake in other ways.

 There are usually just a few places that need tweaked and two of them will probably surprise you.
 (Eat more and eat more fat).